-PSEUDO-SENTIENT PERSONAL ASSISTANT Google Now has launched on desktop machines.
+PSEUDO-SENTIENT PERSONAL ASSISTANT Google Now has launched in its official version on desktop machines.

-The service appears in the latest beta build of Google Chrome for PCs and Mac computers following its debut in the developer channel last month.
+The service is set to appear in the latest build of Google Chrome for PCs and Mac computers following its debut in the developer channel in January.

-Unfortunately when we tried it, it was still turned off by default, suggesting that it might be a gradual rollout, however we were able to access the command to activate it from the flags menu.
+When we tried the service back in February when it launched it beta, it was still turned off by default.
+However we were able to access the command to activate it from the flags menu.
 At that point it triggered a pop-up window telling us that we should be in the gym, so we switched it off.

-The news comes hot on the heels of another development for Chrome users that lets users see when their account might be hijacked.
+Google also recently unveiled another development for Chrome users that lets them see when their account might be hijacked.

 While usually innocuous, web browser hijacks are nevertheless a pain, usually triggered by a piece of freeware that makes its income by stealthily installing a secondary program, or registry settings that change the web browser settings, such as changing the search provider.